- Solicitors For Business

 There are many different incidents in bars, pubs and nightclubs that could cause accidents for both patrons and employees - more so when you take into account alcohol consumption.
 Common causes include:

 - Drink spillages and broken glass on the floor

 - Poor lighting

 - Cluttered stairways

 - Unsafe furniture

 You could also suffer an injury if you’ve been roughly handled by door staff or assaulted by another member of the public.
-This is classed as criminal injury and you are entitled to make a claim under the Criminal Injuries Compensation Authority (CICA) if you weren’t responsible for the violence.
+This is classed as a criminal injury and you are entitled to make a claim under the Criminal Injuries Compensation Authority (CICA) if you weren’t responsible for the violence.
 Our solicitors can help you make a claim in this way.

 The landlord who owns the pub, bar or nightclub has a duty of care to ensure all interior and exterior areas, such as car parks and beer gardens, are well maintained.
 This means they are obliged to keep patrons and workers safe from harm.
 However, landlords can sometimes fail to spot or repair something that could potentially cause an accident, which is when you could potentially have the right to claim for compensation.